Dynamic linking is hard (SuperH version)

 To be even clearer the data flow is the following:

-Here green arrows denote data reads, light green boxes denote intructions that perform reads.
+Here green arrows denote data reads, light green boxes denote instructions that perform reads.
 Cyan shade shows the writes and write instructions.

 -Bsymbolic